Audio-3DVG: Unified Audio -- Point Cloud Fusion for 3D Visual Grounding: Introduction

-Despite its innovation, AP-Refer exhibits two critical limitations.
+To address this, AP-Refer~\citep{Zhang20243DVG} proposes a fully speech-driven grounding framework that bypasses text transcription entirely.
+It directly aligns raw point clouds with spoken language to localize referred objects, offering a promising alternative for audio-driven robotic interaction, as illustrated in Figure \ref{fig:teaser}.
+Despite this innovation, such an approach exhibits two critical limitations.
 First, it lacks an effective attention mechanism for fusing audio and spatial features, resulting in limited cross-modal understanding.
-Second, it ignores relational objects mentioned in speech, relying solely on audio and individual object features for grounding.
-This approach is especially inadequate in densely populated scenes where spatial context is vital.
+Second, it overlooks relational cues in speech, relying solely on the alignment between the audio input and individual object features.
+This becomes particularly problematic in cluttered environments where disambiguating between similar objects requires reasoning over spatial and semantic relations.

-In this paper, we present a novel framework that addresses both issues and significantly narrows the performance gap between audio-based and text-based methods.
-Our contributions are threefold: To address the first limitation, we build on the observation that target objects are often spatially related to other instances of the same category and to additional objects explicitly mentioned in the spoken input (as shown in Figure~\ref{fig:figure_1}b).
-We introduce an auxiliary task called \textit{Object Mention Detection}, which aims to identify the presence of relational objects referenced in the utterance.
-These relational objects serve as spatial anchors that guide the model in identifying the correct target among candidates.
-To resolve the second limitation, we propose an \textit{Audio-Guided Attention Module}, which learns spatial and semantic relationships between candidate objects and relational entities, all conditioned on the audio signal.
-This attention mechanism improves the model’s ability to focus on relevant spatial dependencies, enhancing localization performance.
-In addition, we contribute new benchmark datasets for the 3DVG-Audio task.
-These include high-quality synthetic speech datasets based on existing 3DVG benchmarks, as well as a real-world spoken dataset to evaluate generalization.
+In this paper, we present a novel framework that directly addresses key limitations in prior audio-based 3D visual grounding methods and significantly narrows the performance gap between audio-based and text-based approaches, all while reducing the latency typically introduced by ASR-dependent pipelines.
+Our contributions are threefold.

+First, to overcome the lack of relational understanding, we observe that target objects are often spatially correlated with other instances of the same category, as well as with additional objects explicitly mentioned in the spoken input (Figure~\ref{fig:referring_example}).
+To capture this, we introduce an auxiliary task called Object Mention Detection, which identifies the presence of relational objects referenced in the utterance.
+These relational objects act as spatial anchors, guiding the model to more accurately disambiguate and localize the correct target among multiple candidates.
-As shown in our experiments, our model achieves substantial improvements over previous audio-based methods, reaching 17.03\% and 17.15\% accuracy on Acc@25 and Acc@50, respectively, while maintaining competitive performance with text-based systems.

-In summary, the key contributions of this paper are as follows: \begin{itemize} \item We introduce a new framework for Audio 3D Visual Grounding that incorporates both target proposals and relational objects, effectively reducing noise in cluttered point clouds. \item We design a novel Audio-Guided Attention module that captures semantic and spatial relationships conditioned on spoken input. \item We create standardized benchmark datasets for the 3DVG-Audio task, including both synthetic and real-world audio, to facilitate robust evaluation and comparison. \item Our model establishes new state-of-the-art results among audio-based methods and achieves performance comparable to leading text-based approaches, highlighting its strong generalization ability and computational efficiency. \end{itemize}